Prashanthgoudjanagama/System-Verilog---Arrays-QA/README.md

 	Q38. find the sum of two elments near to zero?
 	Q39. generates random elements in the range 10-100 in a array?

+ # practice set-4
+    Q40. fibbinacci series in array?
+	Q41. factorial?
+	Q42. prime num?
+	Q43. even and odd?
+	Q44. leap year?
+	Q45. palindrome num?
+	Q46.
+GCD of two num's?
+	Q47.
+LCM of two num's?
+	Q48.
+Armstrong num?
+	Q49. check the perfect square?
+	Q50. sum of digits in the num?
+	Q51. convert dec to bin?
+	Q52. count the num of digits in a num?
+	Q53.
+Swap two num without using a third variable?